BreezyTheDev/B-vMenuLogs/README.md

 ## What is it?

 This script is quite simple, it logs public net events written inside vMenu's code.
-Unforunately, I couldn't log all the events but forunately I got some good ones.
+Unfortunately, I couldn't log all the events but fortunately I got some good ones.

 ## Configuration